aws-solutions-library-samples/guidance-for-multi-cluster-application-management-with-karmada-and-amazon-eks/IMPLEMENTATION_GUIDE.md

 In a similar fashion you can:

-- Deploy highly available applications on multiple Amazon EKS clusters in close proximity to end users to reduce latency
+- Deploy applications on multiple Amazon EKS clusters that provide a highly available environment
-- Implement workloads compliant with local regulation about data residency
+- Create the infrastructure that caters for workloads compliant with local regulation about data residency

 ## Design considerations